-Quantification of potentially allergenic residues of fining agent proteins in wine (Type-I)

-INDIRECT

-Prepare a surface to which capture antibody is bound.

-Block any non specific binding sites on the surface.

-Apply the antigen-containing sample or standard to the plate.

-Wash the plate, so that unbound antigen is removed.

-Apply primary antibodies that bind specifically to the antigen.

-Wash the plate, so that primary antibody in excess (unbound) is removed.

-Apply enzyme-linked antibodies (secondary antibodies) that bind specifically to the primary antibody.

-Wash the plate, so that the enzyme-linked antibodies in excess (unbound) are removed.

-Apply a chemical which is converted by the enzyme into a color or fluorescent or electrochemical signal.
+Indirect

+- 1. Prepare a surface to which capture antibody is bound. - 2.
+Block any non specific binding sites on the surface. - 3.
+Apply the antigen-containing sample or standard to the plate. - 4.
+Wash the plate, so that unbound antigen is removed. - 5.
+Apply primary antibodies that bind specifically to the antigen. - 6.
+Wash the plate, so that primary antibody in excess (unbound) is removed. - 7.
+Apply enzyme-linked antibodies (secondary antibodies) that bind specifically to the primary antibody. - 8.
+Wash the plate, so that the enzyme-linked antibodies in excess (unbound) are removed. - 9.
+Apply a chemical which is converted by the enzyme into a color or fluorescent or electrochemical signal. - 10.
 Measure the absorbance or fluorescence or electrochemical signal (e.g., current) of the plate wells to determine the presence and quantity of antigen.